-C. Random Testing
+3. Random Testing

-Random controlled substance, alcohol, and nicotine tests shall be unannounced and unpredictable, and the dates for administering random tests are to be spread reasonably throughout the calendar year.
+Random controlled substance and/or alcohol tests shall be unannounced and unpredictable, and the dates for administering random tests are to be spread reasonably throughout the calendar year.
 Random testing may be conducted at all times of the day.

-1. Selection Procedures:
+a.
+Selection Procedures: